 To model the aerosol phase of transmission, single cells of M. bovis BCG will be observed in air-suspended droplets either isolated with optical tweezers or held in suspension by electrostatic forces in an electrodynamic balance.
 The size of the suspended aqueous droplets will match the typical size present in droplets released by coughing.
 Spectroscopic techniques will be used to monitor the transformation of the cells.
 For example, the cells can be genetically modified to express green fluorescent protein (GFP) under the control of promoters relevant to environmental changes experienced in aerosol (e.g osmotic and temperature sensitive promoters).
 The fluorescence of the GFP reporter is detected within the suspended droplet containing the bacterial cell by fluorescence imaging.

 Initial work will involve liquid phase and aerosol model experiments using existing strains of M. smegmatis (a non-pathogenic relative of M. bovis) and development of appropriate reporter strains of M. bovis BCG.
 These will include transcriptional fusions reporting on osmotic stress (which is experienced by tubercle bacteria in the aerosol produced by a human TB patient coughing) and other targets informed by ongoing studies in the group, including ATP status.
 We have acquired Raman spectra from M. smegmatis cultured in various conditions and the student will explore the biological relevance of serial Raman spectra to examine the chemical dynamics of the aerosolised bacteria and other signals from trial experiments.
-Modified BCG strains will then be studied in aerosol droplets that have been suspended for times of up to 8h in order to address specific hypotheses concerning adaptive processes taking place.
+Modified BCG strains will then be studied the liquid and aerosol phase in order to address specific hypotheses concerning adaptive processes taking place.